kushalpatil07/TodoList/README.md

 # ✅ To-Do List App

 A privacy-first, cross-platform to-do list app powered by on-device LLMs.
+Here's a short [video](https://www.youtube.com/watch?v=mBk0T3oeKu8) (<1 min) on why its useful

 👉 **[Skip to How to Use the App »](#-how-to-use-the-app)**